Argentina–Netherlands football rivalry: Scoreless draws in the 2006 and 2014 FIFA World Cups

 The two teams played in three consecutive draws in FIFA World Cup matches in 2006, 2014, and 2022.
 The 2006 match occurred during the tournament's group stage, as the Dutch and the Argentines were both drawn into Group C. The final group stage game for both squads, they entered the game having both already secured a trip to the tournament's knockout stage.
-The match was a scoreless affair.
-Argentina finished ahead of the Netherlands in the group, due to winning the tie-breaker based on goal differential.
+With Argentina having a better goal difference, the Dutch needed to win in order to top the group but could only draw 0-0 and therefore Argentina won the group while the Netherlands finished in second.

 Argentina and the Netherlands met again in the semi-finals of the 2014 FIFA World Cup.
 Described as "tedious" by BBC writer Phil McNulty, the game provided little offense, as both defenses remained in control throughout the 0–0 draw.
 Deadlocked after extra time, Argentina prevailed 4–2 on penalties.
 They converted all four of their penalty attempts, while the Dutch's Ron Vlaar and Wesley Sneijder had their attempts saved by Argentine goalkeeper Sergio Romero.